AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 ---
-title: "A Habit System for Consistency & Flexibility"
+title: "Achieving Consistency through Flexibility"
 date: 2019-07-18T09:06:12-04:00
 draft: true
 ---

 # Backstory

 I've been hopping from one productivity system to another for years: